juliebugmtl/cewp559-progress/PROJECT.md

 ## Front-End ##

-The front end of the application could be eaither of the following choices:
+The front end of the application could be either of the following choices:

 ### 1 - Single Page Application & RESTful APIs ###